 Preheat oven to 180c.
 Grease muffin tray to hold 6-7 muffins.

 In large mixing bowl combine dry ingredients.
-Add in the nuts (or seeds) apple and ginger and stir through.
+Add in the nuts, apple and ginger and stir through.
 Combine and make a well in the centre.

 Now mix together wet ingredients in a separate bowl.
 Add to the dry mixture and stir through until just combined.
 Try not to over mix the batter.
 Allow batter to sit for 5 minutes, adding extra milk if needed as batter should be nice and moist.